+Planting and transplanting are two garden tasks that have a big effect on how well your plant grows.
 Summer is never the best time to move or transplant garden plants.
-The sun is too intense and the heat is relentless.
+The sun is too intense and the heat can be relentless.
 However, sometimes you have no choice but to move your plants during the hot months.
-You can successfully transplant garden plants at any time of the year if you follow a few simple guidelines:
+With a bit of extra care, you can successfully transplant garden plants at any time of the year.

-- Water the garden plants to be dug and/or transplanted the day before your do dig.
-This insures that the whole plant will be hydrated, leaves and all, when it's time to transplant.
+- Water the garden plants to be dug and/or transplanted the day before you plan to lift them.
+This ensures that the whole plant will be hydrated, roots, leaves and all when it's actually time to transplant.
 Make it a good, deep soaking, so the roots can take up as much water as possible.
 (This will also make it easier for you to dig.
 A nice bonus.)

 - Dig and/or transplant when it is overcast or during the cooler evening hours.
-This will give the plant the entire night to get adjusted, before being exposed to the heat and bright light of day.
+This will give the plant the entire night to get adjusted in its new spot, before being exposed to the heat and bright light of day.
 This is especially important when transplanting small seedlings.

-- Water the plant immediately before digging or removing from its pot.
-Soak the root ball so that the soil will adhere to the roots, when it is dug from the garden.
-This prevents the roots from being exposed to drying winds.)
+- Water the plant again immediately before digging or removing from its pot.
+You want the soil around the rootball the well saturated so that the soil will adhere to the roots when it is dug from the garden.
+This prevents the roots from being exposed to drying winds.

 - Never leave the roots exposed to sun, heat or wind.
 It's tempting to remove all plants from their pots and place them where you want them to go in the garden, but roots will desiccate quickly.
 Remove each plant just prior to planting.